buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 This section should be removed before publication as an RFC.

 There are two known implementations of the ULA known-local preference mechanism.
-The first implementation was created by Lorenzo Colitti at Google as a prototype solution, with public code available for reference on their android platform available to the public {{ANDROID}}.It was last updated in April of 2024, and does not include the capability to listen for RIO/PIO changes, but does support adding the ULA prefix learned on the interface to the known-local preference.
+The first implementation was created by Lorenzo Colitti at Google as a prototype solution, with public code available for reference on their android platform available to the public {{ANDROID}}.
+It was last updated in April of 2024, and does not include the capability to listen for RIO/PIO changes, but does support adding the ULA prefix learned on the interface to the known-local preference.

 The second implementation was written by Jeremy Duncan at Tachyon Dynamics and made available as open source, reference prototype code available {{RAIO-ULA-PY}}.
 This implementation includes a full implementation written in python, including the capability to listen to RIO and PIO on the wire and adjust ULA known-local prefixes as needed.
 It was last updated in May of 2024.

 # Security Considerations